 Interviewer: “Does the central bank monitor LFT activities?”

-Mr. Doe: “We keep an eye on overall market trends and large institutional positions, which helps us anticipate market shifts and their effects on our policies.”
+Mr. Doe: “We monitor overall market trends and large institutional positions, which helps us anticipate market shifts and their effects on our policies.”

 Interviewer: “What’s your opinion on LFT’s role in market liquidity and efficiency?”